prathmachowksey/Attendance-System-Face-Recognition/README.md

 # attendance-system-face-recognition

 This project is a POC web application demonstrating the use of facial recognition for marking attendance built as a part of my PS -1 internship at ViitorCloud Technologies, Ahmedabad.
 It is a web application that can be used by the company to manage attendance of its employees.

-It supports admin and employee login.
-Admin is allowed to register new employees, add their photos to the training dataset, train the model and view attendance reports of all employees.
+## Functionality Supported
+- Admin and Employee Login
+- Admin : register new employees
+- Admin : Add employee photos to the training dataset
+- Admin: Train the model
+- Admin: View attendance reports of all employees.
 Attendance can be filtered by date or employee.
-Employee is allowed to view his own attendance reports once he logs in.

-Built using dlib's HOG detector for facial detection, face_recognition by Adam Geitgey for extracting face encodings and an SVM classifier to classify unknown embeddings.
-Django framework used for web development.
+- Employee - View attendance reports of self

+## Built Using
+- **OpenCV** - Open Source Computer Vision and Machine Learning software library
+- **Dlib** - C++ Library containing Machine Learning Algorithms
+- **face_recognition** by Adam Geitgey
+- **Django**- Python framework for web development.

 The application was tested on data from 29 employees at ViitorCloud Technologies, Ahmedabad.